callumbwhyte/super-value-converters/README.md

 [![NuGet release](https://img.shields.io/nuget/v/Our.Umbraco.SuperValueConverters.svg)](https://www.nuget.org/packages/Our.Umbraco.SuperValueConverters/)
 [![Our Umbraco project page](https://img.shields.io/badge/our-umbraco-orange.svg)](https://our.umbraco.com/projects/developer-tools/supervalueconverters/)

-SuperValueConverters is a collection of powerful property value converters for Umbraco 7, eliminating the need for casting and null checks on Umbraco picker values in views or controllers and helping to keep code cleaner.
+SuperValueConverters is a collection of powerful property value converters for Umbraco, eliminating the need for casting and null checks on Umbraco picker values in views or controllers and helping to keep code cleaner.

 ## Getting started